-Daniel P. LeClair, Ph.D.
-Deputy Director of Research The Effect of Community Reintegration on Rates of Recidivism: A Statistical Overview of Data for the Years 1971 Through 1982
+The Effect of Community Reintegration on Rates of Recidivism: A Statistical Overview of Data for the Years 1971 Through 1983

-The Research Division of the Massachusetts Department of Correction's routinely collects and publishes on an annual basis data on rates of recidivism.
+The Research Division of the Massachusetts Department of Correction routinely collects and publishes on an annual basis data on rates of recidivism.
 In these reports a series of descriptive variables on all individuals released from Massachusetts Correctional Institutions is correlated with rates of recidivism.
 Comparisons between current findings and trends discerned in prior studies are made.
 Additionally, comparisons between specific correctional institutions of varying security levels and comparisons between varying modes of correctional programming are also made.
 The state correctional institutions include maximum, medium and minimum security facilities as well as state run prerelease centers and sub-contracted privately operated halfway houses.
-From these studies data are currently available for the releasee cohorts for the years 1971 through 1982.
-This report attempts to draw together data generated from the recidivism studies of the past 12 years and to present a summary statistical overview of the findings.
+From these studies data are currently available for the releasee cohorts for the years 1971 through 1983.
+This report attempts to draw together data generated from the recidivism studies of the past 13 years and to present a summary statistical overview of the findings.

 The annual statistical monitoring of recidivism data since the year 1971 has led to the detection of a number of significant trends occuring within the Massachusetts correctional system.
 Dominant among these trends was the occurrence of a systematic reduction in the recidivism rates from 1971 through to 1978.
 For example, in the year 1971 the recidivism rate for the combined population of state prison releases was 25%; in 1973 it had dropped to 19%; and in 1976 it had dropped to 16%.
 By 1977, the recidivism rate was 15%.
-More recent data, however, reveal that a reversal has occurred in this historical trend.
-The 1979 and 1980 releasee populations represent the first statistically significant increase in recidivism rates in a nine year period.
-However, there has been a modest drop as indicated by the 1981 and 1982 data.
+Later data, however, revealed that a reversal had occurred in this historical trend.
+The 1979 and 1980 releasee populations represented the first statistically significant increase in recidivism rates in a nine year period.
+However, 1981 through 1983 data have shown a modest but consistent drop in recidivism rates.